 The Substance Use treatment services listed below are covered by Medicaid.
 These services are available through the Southwest Michigan Behavioral Health network.
-For more information about how to access these services, please see section 5.

 Access Assessment and Referral (AAR): Determines the need for substance use services and will assist in getting to the right services and providers.